ForestAdmin/lumber/README.md

 Lumber generates automatically the back office of your web app.
-It is completely **backend agnostic** and use your SQL database schema to create a **REST API** that provides all common admin features such as CRUD, search & filters, analytics, user permissions as well as providing a user-friendly **UI**.
+It is completely **backend agnostic** and use your SQL database schema to create a **REST API** that provides all common back office features such as CRUD, search & filters, analytics, user permissions as well as providing a user-friendly **UI**.

 Lumber has been designed with scalability in mind to fit requirements from **small projects** to **mature companies**.